Singapore Chinese Chamber of Commerce and Industry

 The Singapore Chinese Chamber of Commerce and Industry (SCCCI; 新加坡中華總商會 (新加坡中华总商会, Xīnjīapō Zhōnghuá Zǒngshānghuì)) is a business chamber located in Singapore.

 The chamber was originally created to protect and promote the commercial interests of the Chinese community in Singapore, but it also played a role in the social, cultural and educational spheres to protect Chinese customs and values.
 It has raised funds to build schools and provided assistance to the community in times of crisis.

 The organization has a membership of more than 4,000 companies and over 150 trade associations in Singapore as of 2016.

 History

-The Singapore Chinese Chamber of Commerce and Industry (SCCCI) was first established in 1906 as the General Chinese Trade Affairs Association by prominent members of the Chinese community.
+The Singapore Chinese Chamber of Commerce & Industry (SCCCI) was first established in 1906 as the General Chinese Trade Affairs Association by prominent members of the Chinese community.
 Its original purpose was to look after the trading interests of the Chinese business community, resolve and mitigate differences among the different clans and champion the Chinese community in Singapore.
 The first president was Goh Siew Tin.